The Power of Prognosis: Improving Covariate Balance Tests with Outcome Information

 \section{Introduction}

-Methodologists often urge researchers to test observable implications of assumptions needed for causal inference.
-In natural experiments, regression-discontinuity designs, and related methods, a common approach is to test for statistical balance on pre-treatment covariates across the treatment and control groups.
-The logic appears straightforward: if a coin flip determined treatment assignment, as assumed or as stipulated by design in such studies, we would expect equal distributions of all covariates in the two groups---since covariate values are determined prior to treatment assignment.\footnote{Covariates could also be defined to include ``placebo outcomes," i.e., post-treatment variables known or assumed to be unaffected by treatment assignment (\citet{EggersTunonDafoe2021}, \citet{CaugheyDafoeSeawright2017}).} Thus, up to chance error, we should find proportionately as many men as women, or as many young as old people, assigned to treatment and control conditions.
-A statistically insignificant association between treatment assignment and gender, age, or other covariates is consistent with ``as-if" random assignment of a treatment---while the presence of such an association may suggest a flaw in the design.\footnote{See e.g. \citet{Freedman1999}; \citet{Rosenbaum2002,Rosenbaum2010}; \citet{HansenBowers2008}; \citet{Sekhon2009}; \cite{imai_keele_yamamoto_2010}; \citet{Dunning2012}; \citet{CaugheyDafoeSeawright2017}; or \citet{EggersTunonDafoe2021}.}
+Methodologists urge researchers to test observable implications of assumptions that aid causal inference.
+In natural experiments and related designs, researchers often report covariate balance tests.
+The logic appears straightforward: if a coin flip had determined treatment assignment, pre-treatment covariates or ``placebo outcomes" would have the same distribution, in expectation, in treatment and control groups (\citealt{EggersTunonDafoe2023}, \citealt{CaugheyDafoeSeawright2017}).
+A statistically insignificant association between treatment and covariates is consistent with random assignment---an important advantage, if true, for making inferences about causation---while a significant association may suggest a flaw in the design.